js2xxx/unico/README.md

 ## Features

-- Straightforward and easy-to-use structures of symmetric and asymetric stackful coroutines.
+- Straightforward and easy-to-use structures of symmetric and asymmetric stackful coroutines.
 - Generalized implementation of context switching methods and stack allocators, and users can implement their own.
 - Capability of polling futures synchronously inside stackful coroutines, and turning stackful coroutines into generators or futures.